1camargo/1camargo/README.md

 </p>

 <h1 align="center">⚙ Tools and Favorite Technologies 🌐</h1>
-<p align="center">Some of the technologies in which I have extensive knowledge and experience, along with frameworks and other types of tools I'm familiar with.</p>
+<p align="left">Some of the technologies in which I have extensive knowledge and experience, along with frameworks and other types of tools I'm familiar with.</p>

 <p align="center">
 <a href="https://skillicons.dev">